DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 of regional communications reviews.
-While most estimates in this period considered around 2 per cent of Australians to be living in locations where commercial communications services were not viable, a considerable amount of public funding supported services beyond that roughly-defined group.
+While most estimates in this period considered around 2 per cent of Australians to be living in locations where commercial communications services were not viable, a considerable amount of public funding supported services beyond that roughly defined group.
 Several different approaches were at work.
-For instance, general purpose grants were offered by Networking the Nation (1997-2004), which used \$250million in proceeds from the sale of Telstra to support improved telecommunications for regional, rural and remote communities.
+For instance, general purpose grants were offered by Networking the Nation (1997–2004), which used \$250 million in proceeds from the sale of Telstra to support improved telecommunications for regional, rural and remote communities.
 Customer subsidies, intended to offset the greater cost of services outside the cities, were offered through Broadband Connect (2005), a
-\$900million four-year program then replaced by the Australian Broadband Guarantee (2007-2011), which funded internet service providers to offer a basic broadband service for remote users.
+\$900 million four-year program then replaced by the Australian Broadband Guarantee (2007–2011), which funded internet service providers to offer a basic broadband service for remote users.

-More targeted programs have focussed on remote Indigenous community needs.
-The Telecommunications Action Plan for Remote Indigenous Communities (TAPRIC) (2002), Backing Indigenous Ability (2007-10) and the successor Indigenous Communications Program (ICP) funded community projects.
+More targeted programs have focused on remote Indigenous community needs.
+The Telecommunications Action Plan for Remote Indigenous Communities (TAPRIC) (2002), Backing Indigenous Ability (2007–2010) and the successor Indigenous Communications Program (ICP) funded community projects.
 Much of the funding in these programs was dedicated to the provision of public payphones.
-According to the 2005-2006 Budget, TAPRIC’s initiatives sought ‘to overcome a number of complex logistical and social factors affecting the provision of basic telephone services in remote Indigenous communities’.[^4] TAPRIC funded the Community
+According to the 2005–2006 Budget, TAPRIC’s initiatives sought ‘to overcome a number of complex logistical and social factors affecting the provision of basic telephone services in remote Indigenous communities’.[^4] TAPRIC funded the Community